List of Rugby World Cup finals

 The Rugby World Cup is an international rugby union competition established in 1987.
 It is contested by the men's national teams of the member unions of the sport's governing body, World Rugby, and takes place every four years.
 The winners of the first final were New Zealand, who beat France.
-South Africa are the latest winners, having won the 2019 Rugby World Cup in Japan.
+South Africa never competed in the first two world cups due to Apartheid sanctions.
+South Africa are the latest winners, having won the 2023 Rugby World Cup in France.

 The Rugby World Cup final is the last match of the competition.
 The winning team is declared world champion and receives the Webb Ellis Cup.
 If the score is a draw after 80 minutes of regular play, an additional 20-minute period of play, called extra time, is added.
 If the score remains tied, an additional 10 minutes of sudden-death extra time are played, with the first team to score points immediately declared the winner.
 If no team is able to break the tie during extra time, the winner is ultimately decided by a penalty shootout.
-Two of the eight finals contested have gone to extra time: South Africa's victory against New Zealand in the 1995 final, and England's triumph against Australia in the 2003 final.
+Two finals have gone to extra time: South Africa's victory against New Zealand in the 1995 final, and England's triumph against Australia in the 2003 final.